awslabs/duvet/design/witness/decisions.md

 freely; the invariant is that the properties stay proven, not that the pipeline stays the same.

-Named axioms (trusted base, per producer family):
+The trusted base — one ledger, per producer family.
+Each entry is named and carries a status:
+**irreducible** (an axiom proper; will never be discharged by us) or **dischargeable** (our pure code, trusted today, with a stated mitigation and a verification target; when discharged it leaves the ledger and joins the property inventory).
+"Axiom" is reserved for the irreducible entries: a debt that can be proven was never an axiom, and labeling debts as axioms makes the irreducible ones look negotiable.

 ```
 A1  Closedness: every delivered coverage map is closed under the
     producer's reachability (CPU execution / obligation-graph
     closure).
+    - runtime: instrumentation fidelity — IRREDUCIBLE.
+    - prover (a): verifier faithfulness — IRREDUCIBLE
+      (same category as trusting the verifier itself).
+    - prover (b): closure computation — DISCHARGEABLE.
+      Mitigation: golden-corpus tests + the reflexivity test
+      (Decision 3).
+Target: Verus proof in duvet-coverage
+      (a pure graph fixpoint).
 A2  Individuation: each witness is the record of ONE act of
     checking (one test run, one obligation discharge).
+    - runtime: the user's operational discipline; the artifact
+      does not record how it was produced — IRREDUCIBLE.
+      Transferred by worked example (per-test harness example
+      projects), not by normative spec text; duvet does not
+      attempt detection (Decision 11).
+    - prover: holds by construction — no entry needed.
+F1  Artifact-structure fidelity: the parse of the prover artifact
+    into extents, ensures-clause spans, and loop-invariant spans
+    defines dom(du) (Decision 13) and position→obligation
+    attribution (Decision 12), including that binds reports only
+    genuine rooting obligations — DISCHARGEABLE.
+    Mitigation: golden-corpus producer tests (spec §4.3).
+    Target: verification candidate in duvet-coverage.
+    Failure direction under universal discharge (Decision 14):
+    a spurious bind that misses I manufactures a FALSE FAILURE,
+    never a false pass — the safe direction for this feature.
 ```

-Asymmetry, recorded deliberately:
-runtime A1 and A2 are axiomatic
-(A1: instrumentation fidelity; A2: the user's operational discipline — the artifact does not record how it was produced).
-Prover A1 splits into
-(a) verifier faithfulness — irreducibly axiomatic — and (b) closure computation — our pure code, provable, a verification candidate in `duvet-coverage`.
-Prover A2 holds by construction.
-Duvet does not attempt to detect runtime A2 violations (considered and set aside; see Decision 11).

-These properties and axioms must be consolidated into the specification proper (not live only in this decision record), and dogfooded: duvet's own spec annotations already sit on proof elements inside `duvet-coverage`,
+These properties and this ledger must be consolidated into the specification proper (not live only in this decision record), and dogfooded: duvet's own spec annotations already sit on proof elements inside `duvet-coverage`,